U4HELPP/scMergeMe/docs/index.md

 Click the **"Run App"** button in the top-right corner of the editor pane.
 RStudio will launch the Shiny app in a new window or in the built-in viewer.

-### 5. Dismiss the Initial Error
+### 5. Dismiss the Initial Load Error

-The first time the app launches, you will see an error notification.
-This happens because the app attempts to load the master sample list from the default path on startup.
-Simply **dismiss the error by clicking the "x"** on the notification.
-You will load the sample list properly in the next step using the Settings tab.
+The first time the app launches, you may see an error notification about pop up windows.
+You can click the re-load button and it should open properly for the rest of the session.

 ---